Hebrews 12:1

 but you are come to Zion, the mountain and city of the living God, the Jerusalem above, and myriads of angels,

 Paraphrase: But now a change has come.
 Now, we draw near to God with joy and confidence.
-When you put your trust in Jesus, you entered into the city of God.
-You came to His holy Mountain which is the Jerusalem which we call the heavenly Jerusalem.
-You have come to a massive, heavenly festival where thousands upon tens of thousands of angels…
+When you put your trust in Jesus, you enter into the city of God.
+You come to His holy Mountain which is the Jerusalem which we call the heavenly Jerusalem.
+You come to a massive, heavenly festival where thousands upon tens of thousands of angels…

 Comments: